-In 1970 he was diagnosed and medicated with ADHD.
+In 1970 he was diagnosed ADHD and medicated with Ritalin.
 Everywhere he went, the playground, the classroom, even at home, Joe heard one message loud and clear: you’re broken; your brain doesn't work; you don’t belong here."
 No surprises when, at eighteen, he shaved his hair into a mohawk and took off to surf the waves and search for a purpose.
 It was out in the world, surfing the coastlines of the Caribbean and Central America, listening to punk rock, working scores of odd jobs, that Joe realized he was not in fact broken.
 Out in the world, away from the tethers of school and home, Joe realized that those same qualities which had caused him and those around him suffering as a kid, his aggression, his rapid fire brain, his stubborness, were all qualities that when put in the right context became sources of positivity and value.
 Aggression became contagious passion, distractibility became multi-tasking, and stubborness became tenacity.
 In light of this newfound confidence, he had to wonder: how many children were out there, just like him, with ferocious spirits and no clue what to do with them?

 His book, Raising Lions, is the culmination of a 25-year journey working with the most difficult kids and a desire to build deep respect and love into our educational institutions and families.